Sinéad Cusack

-Sinéad Moira Cusack (/ʃᵻˈneɪd/ shin-AYD; born 18 February 1948) is an Irish actress.
+Jane Moira "Sinéad" Cusack (/ʃᵻˈneɪd/ shin-AYD; born 18 February 1948) is an Irish actress.
 Her first acting roles were at the Abbey Theatre in Dublin, before moving to London in 1969 to join the Royal Shakespeare Company.
 She has won the Critics' Circle and Evening Standard Awards for her performance in Sebastian Barry's Our Lady of Sligo.

 Cusack has received two Tony Award nominations: once for Best Leading Actress in Much Ado About Nothing (1985), and again for Best Featured Actress in Rock 'n' Roll (2008).
 She has also received five Olivier Award nominations for As You Like (1981), The Maid's Tragedy (also 1981), The Taming of the Shrew (1983), Our Lady of Sligo (1998) and Rock 'n' Roll (2007).
 In 2020, she was listed at number 25 on The Irish Times list of Ireland's greatest film actors.

 Early life

 Cusack was born Jane Moira Cusack in Dalkey, County Dublin, the daughter of actress Maureen Cusack (born Mary Margaret Kiely) and actor Cyril Cusack.
 She is the sister of actresses Sorcha Cusack, Niamh Cusack, and half-sister to Catherine Cusack.
 Her father was born in South Africa, to an Irish father and an English mother, and had worked with Micheál Mac Liammóir at Dublin's Gate Theatre.